 “Self-expression is a vital part of understanding life and enjoying it to the full” states Oliver Bowden.
 Humans are defined by emotions and expression is a way through which we express our emotions and connect with others.
 The expression can be presented either visually or through language.
-This fundamental concept has become a formula for marketers in an urge to build relationships with customers, and this where the structured approach named content marketing has evolved.
+This fundamental concept has become a formula for marketers in an urge to build relationships with customers, and this is where the structured approach named content marketing has evolved.
 Now a necessity that marketers can’t ignore!

 What is Content Marketing?

 “Content marketing is strategic marketing and business process focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action”- Content marketing Institute.

 Content can be a text blog, video, audio (podcast), and an infographic.
 Content marketing is an artistic approach where businesses communicate their business solutions to customer problems in an inbound way.
 Content marketing is aimed to facilitate inbound marketing strategy in reaching potential customers, develop relationships, and educate them.
 One fundamental principle that I personally believe drives content marketing is “Content builds relationships.
 Relationships are built on trust.
 Trust drives revenue.”
 This is the reason why it observed that close to 44 percent of B2B and B2C businesses have a documented content strategy.

 Understanding the Relevance of Content Marketing

 Here are some interesting stats that necessitate the need to opt for content marketing:

 - YouTube viewers worldwide are now watching more than 1 billion hours of videos a day- Tech Crunch